kiwipom/kiwipom.github.io/_posts/2013-07-05-the-original-point.md

 [Simon](http://twitter.com/simoncropp) suggested [doing an IL version](https://twitter.com/SimonCropp/status/353078614444605441)…

+So, I'm delighted to see the conversation spark up around all this, and these are all excellent points, digging into the detail, and trying to fill the huge gaps I left, but…

 ### The original point of the post

-So here's my point that I worry might've got somewhat lost.
+Here's my point that I worry might've got somewhat lost.
 Or maybe I didn't state it explicitly enough in the first place:

 > Adding **just a sprinkling** of Func<> love to your C# code improves it.

 That's it!
-Taking idiomatic, imperitive C# and applying functional paradigms with `Func<>` and `Action<>` - just a tiny bit, just where it makes sense - makes the code:
+That's all I was trying to say: That taking idiomatic, imperitive C# and applying functional paradigms with `Func<>` and `Action<>` - just a tiny bit, just where it makes sense - makes the code:

 - DRYer
 - Easier to read